• LOGIN

 Introduction to Financial Consolidation:

-One of the greatest appeals and main functionalities of SAP BPC 10 is its capability to perform activity in the legal financial consolidations.
+One of the greatest appeals and main functionalities of SAP BPC 10 is its capability to perform an activity in legal financial consolidations.
 Now, let us get to know exactly what it means and about financial consolidated results.

 Entity Trial Balance: